Unholy-smoke/faeblheim-codex/03_Locations/Haunted_Arcade.md

 layer: "In-game"
 type: "Location"
 tags: ["location"]
-source: "Codex 1.0 import"
+aliases: []
+source: "Merged: notes 1–32 + Codex1.0"
 ---
+### Overview
-An eerie promenade of shuttered stalls and flickering lanterns; a place and a problem.
+Eerie promenade of shuttered stalls; a place and a problem.

+**First seen:** Session —; **Last seen:** Session —.

+### From Codex 1.0
+-
+- layer: "In-game"
+- description: "Spooky game area in Grima where the Medal of Horror was obtained."
+- source: "Bogsu's Gameplay Notes"
+-